“For a non-verbal autistic person, the tablet is great!”

 Two or three years ago, we tried out an iPad tablet for myself and my son, the two of us together, but very quickly, given the good results and the endless possibilities of this tool, I bought my son his own iPad: the iPad mini with a memory card.

 We integrated this tool following another very successful “ruggedized mini-computer” trial 5 years earlier: it was a communication tool with voice synthesis.
-Compared to what we do now, this already powerful mini-computer was heavy and cumbersome, but above all, the communication program had to be integrated into it, and I worked for hours to create the pages and images, even though I’d never been able to do it myself. now with the tablet, it’s very quick and intuitive..
+Compared to what we do now, this mini-computer, although already powerful, was heavy and cumbersome, but above all it had to integrate the communication program, and I worked for hours to create the pages and images, whereas now with the tablet, it’s done very quickly and very intuitively.

 Originally, then, the tool was for communicating and hearing a voice (since my son didn’t speak).
 But in reality, on the iPad, my son manages the radio on his own, as well as various other applications.
 When we’re together, we open applications that he can’t do on his own, but he’s very interested and learns something new every time…